Amazingly, there are almost 15.5 million of us now in the United States who have survived some type of cancer. I am one, are you?

 We are like veterans of a war…

-The report also stresses what I’ve learned personally, life after cancer is often not the same.
+The report also stresses what I’ve learned personally.
+Life after cancer is often not the same.
 What special challenges do we face after treatment?
 In some respects, we are like veterans who come home from one or more tours of duty fighting an enemy.
-We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation, and now increasingly, complimentary and integrative care methods.
+We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation, and now increasingly, complementary and integrative care methods.

 But, like any war veteran, we suffer post-war physical and mental challenges.
 The war may be over for now, but we worry about being redeployed.
 Our bodies are not the same.
 Some of us are missing body parts we depended upon or were very fond of!
 All of us are on higher alert for infections that plague people who have endured multiple attacks on our microbiome from antibiotics, surgeries, chemotherapy, radiation, hormonal treatments, and extreme stress.

-One major change is that these treatments weaken your immune system, according to the CDC, Improving Cancer Survivor’s Physical Health.
+One major change is that these treatments weaken your immune system, according to the CDC, Staying Healthy During Cancer Treatment.
 If we had chemotherapy, we are more likely to get infections, including bacterial infections, through everyday activities or from health care settings.
 And the infection is often serious enough to require a hospital visit for one in 10 cancer survivors who receive chemotherapy.

 A few simple steps can lower the risk for infection, according to the CDC—daily bathing, brushing your teeth several times a day, and avoiding cuts and scrapes where possible are a good start.

-In a recent study in JAMA Oncology, 992 colon cancer patients who followed the ACS Guidelines on Nutrition and Physical Activity for Cancer Prevention (commonly called the ACS guidelines) had 42% lower risk of death during the study period—and a higher 5-year survival rate.
+- Lower risk of death – In a recent study in JAMA Oncology, 992 colon cancer patients who followed the ACS Guidelines on Nutrition and Physical Activity for Cancer Prevention (put out by the American Cancer Society) had 42% lower risk of death during the study period—and a higher 5-year survival rate.

 It’s never too late!

 Did I strictly follow the ACS’s cancer prevention guidelines?
-Honestly, no. How about you, are you watching your diet and exercising if you are a cancer survivor or want to decrease your risk for cancer?
+Honestly, no. How about you, if you are a cancer survivor, are you watching your diet and exercising to decrease your risk for cancer?

 Well, I’m here to tell you that it is never too late!
 The better I eat, the better I feel.
 The better I feel, the nicer I am to be around, and the more productive I am in my work.
 The healthier I am, the more resistant I become to unwanted bacteria, viruses, and fungal assaults.
 What an amazing discovery!

 Prebiotin has become my go-to supplement.
 After my treatment, I realized I so needed to rebalance my gut, which was totally dysfunctional due to chemotherapy, antibiotics, and improper nutrition.
-I did my research and learned that taking probiotics alone was not the answer.
+I did my research and learned that while taking a probiotic may be helpful in some cases, taking probiotics alone was not the answer.
 Although beneficial, probiotics are fragile and can easily be killed by stomach acid, time, and heat.